The NHS workers who have died during the coronavirus pandemic

 – Dr Adil El Tayar, transplant surgeon

-The 63-year-old died at West Middlesex University Hospital in Isleworth, west London, on March 25, working as a locum surgeon before his death.
+The 63-year-old died at West Middlesex University Hospital in Isleworth, west London, on March 25.
+He had been working as a locum surgeon.

 Most Read